 You'd better like the color white, because this is the only shade available and at 70 to 115 pounds, you can be sure he'll guard and protect you.
 Prepare for daily exercise and a fair amount of coat care.

-Standing at 32 inches and weighing in at around 120 pounds, these giants have been prized from ancient times.
-Having first arrived in Ireland by way of Greece in the 1500 B.C., they were used to kill wolves and Irish elk.
+Standing at 32+ inches and weighing in at 120lbs +, these giants have been prized from ancient times.
+Having first arrived in Ireland by way of Greece in the 1500 B.C., they were originally used to hunt giant Irish Elk, and then wolves.
 As wolves became extinct in Ireland in the eighteenth century, these dogs' numbers also declined.

 They need plenty of room, especially a big comfortable bed on which to stretch out.
 They also require daily exercise and a fair amount of coat care.